 Interest rate risk is the risk that the fair value or future cash flows of a fund asset will fluctuate because of changes in market interest rates.
-If applicable, to manage interest rate risk, the Portfolio Manager monitors exposures and maintains the portfolio duration within the limits specified in the investment policies and objectives of the Fund.
-If applicable, the Fund has calculated the sensitivity analysis below.
+To manage interest rate risk, the Portfolio Manager monitors exposures and may rebalance between different types of preferred shares depending on the interest rate environment.
+The Fund has calculated the sensitivity analysis below.
 Actual results may differ materially from this analysis.